contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 ##### Compatibility

- * A minor (3.x) version increase usually shouldn't have incompatibilities with existing code, but there is something I must mention: arbitrary Javascript syntax embedded in Harlowe macro calls is no longer permitted, and will produce an error.
+ * A minor (3.x) version increase usually shouldn't have significant incompatibilities with existing code, but there is something I must mention: arbitrary Javascript syntax embedded in Harlowe macro calls is no longer permitted, and will produce an error.
 This includes stuff like `(if: (document.title = "Wowie") is 1)[]` (which does nothing except change the window title to "Wowie") or writing `(set: $a = 1)` instead of `(set: $a to 1)`.
 This was a necessary sacrifice as a result of the aforementioned macro code rewrite.
 Since these were never part of the Harlowe language description, and were essentially undefined behaviour, I feel that it's fine to remove it in a "minor" version - however, this could inconvenience numerous people, which is why I'd avoided implementing this for so long.
 If you personally had been using this "feature" for purposes that Harlowe's macros can't fulfill, please post a [bug report](https://foss.heptapod.net/games/harlowe/-/issues) describing it, and I'll see what I can do about adding a macro or some other feature to support it.
    * Furthermore, as a result of the implementation of both this and `(seed:)` (see below), random macros will no longer produce different "rolls" when the player uses Undo to return to a previous turn - instead, the exact same roll that occurred on that turn will happen again.
 While this may be welcomed as a desired feature (in that it makes the Undo feature more intuitive in its behaviour), it may impact certain niche uses of these macros, so do take care.

 ##### Debug Mode

  * Debug Mode's colour scheme is now white-on-black, to match Harlowe's default colour scheme.
 You may use the new options panel (see below) to change it back to white.
- * The width of the Debug Mode panel (which you can adjust using the resizer added in 3.2.0) is now saved in localStorage alongside these options, and should also persist across debugging sessions.
- * Columns in Debug Mode panels can now be sorted by clicking the column headers, as is typical of many apps with columnar data.
-The columns will remain sorted as the data changes.
-The Storylet panel is also sorted (placing open storylets first) by default.
- * The source code in the Source, Variables and Storylet panels is now syntax-highlighted, in a manner roughly matching its highlighting in the Twine editor.
- * The Source panel now shows the header and footer passages' source code as well, in separate fold-down sections.
  * Very long lines in "(source:)" listings in the Variables panel should no longer push the other columns far offscreen.
  * Debug Mode no longer automatically, immediately enables itself whenever the first error of your story appears.
 Instead, this functionality can be added using the new `(after-error:)` and `(debug:)` macros (see below).